Last Updated on

 Before booking anything, make sure you have planned out how you will be getting to and from your destination.

 Although generally safe, flying can be stressful for our furry friends and should be avoided unless absolutely necessary.
-For this reason, we choose to only do road trips with Kaya and limit flying only to times when we have to move.
+For this reason, we choose to only do road trips with our dog and limit flying only to times when we have to move.

 As we drive rental cars for road trips, we also have to make sure to tell the car rental company that we will be bringing a dog, and need a car that can fit a large kennel.